Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Dupuytren’s Disease

-The condition starts with appearance of a painless lump or band in the palm of your hand, developing over a period of time.
+The condition starts with the appearance of a painless lump or band in the palm of your hand, developing over a period of time.
 Over time the lump can develop into a band passing into the fingers leading to the finger contracture.
 When a contracture is developed fingers do not straighten up and you can get problems putting your hand in a pocket or putting on gloves.
 Unfortunately, there is no known cure for the condition.
 There are plenty of treatment options available, though.
 They are generally available when the disease begins to seriously affect hand function, to a point where one is unable to carry out daily tasks.

 The most common wrist injuries